WANGLin0126/GCGP/README.md

 ```bash
 cd gcgp
 ```
- Then you can try the folowing command to run the code:
+ Then you can try the following command to run the code:
  ```bash
  python main.py --dataset Cora --cond_ratio 0.5 --ridge 0.5 --k 4 --epochs 200 --learn_A 0
 ```